terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

-account | The Azure access account on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use
+account | The Azure access account on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use firewall_image_version | The firewall image version specific to the NGFW vendor image

 Firewall images
 ```